-NOTE: There must exist a compatibility between the desired feature type and the possible processing applicable to the event notifications of the Event ID.
+NOTE: The desired feature type needs to be compatible with the possible processing applicable to the event notifications of the Event ID.

 - Time Window - Specifies the start and stop time for the requested data or analytics.

 - If the Time Window includes a period in the past, then the data or analytics collection is "historical".